-I swear we eat other things beside breakfast items around here.
+I swear we eat other things besides breakfast items around here.
 However, this easy pancake recipe is one of the most requested items week after week.

 Breakfast night is by far our most popular night of the week.
 For a few years, you could hear my daughter scream “Yessss!!!
 Breakfast night!” every single Thursday night.
 Last year, Thursday nights became a little hectic thanks to ballet and gymnastics, so we switched it up to Tuesdays.